yabetse-geb/61040-Assignment3/README.md

 # DayPlanner
-A clean, simple day planner built from first principles using TypeScript and Google's Gemini AI.
+A simple day planner.
 This implementation focuses on the core concept of organizing activities for a single day with both manual and AI-assisted scheduling.

 ## Concept: DayPlanner